opencrvs/opencrvs-core/README.md

 We believe in the open source principle and its potential to achieve universal civil registration and advance children’s rights, and equality for girls.
 From the outset we have been committed to the creation of a digital public good that is:

--Freely available with no license fees or ties to software vendors.
+- Freely available with no license fees or ties to software vendors.
--Safe and secure using best-practice security features.
+- Safe and secure using best-practice security features.
--Fully interoperable with other government systems.
+- Fully interoperable with other government systems.
--Data enabled for fast decision-making.
+- Data enabled for fast decision-making.
--Based on international CRVS standards.
+- Based on international CRVS standards.
--Easily configured and deployed in all country contexts.
+- Easily configured and deployed in all country contexts.
--Rights-based, empowering all individuals to access their basic human rights.
+- Rights-based, empowering all individuals to access their basic human rights.
--User friendly, designed by and for the people it serves.
+- User friendly, designed by and for the people it serves.
--Accessible and inclusive
+- Accessible and inclusive

 To create OpenCRVS we have partnered with registration authorities, leading health system providers, expert software developers, and communities to design and build a global digital product that will serve the needs of end users and those being registered.
 We have achieved this by following international standards, digital principles for development, human-centred design and agile methodologies.